CAgent47/How-to-install-and-run-TeamSpeak3Client-In-Ubuntu-Debian-/README.md

 ```

+# 📝
 note: If you want, you can replace ts with anything you want for your command.

 **In my experience, if TeamSpeak is used in Windows, it provides much higher sound quality and easier access than in Linux.
-However, the sound quality for listeners in Linux is significantly reduced.**
+However, the sound quality for listeners in Linux is significantly reduced.😅**

 ---